 Deborah the Prophetess

-Deborah holds court under a palm tree, in the hill country, between Bethel and Ramah.
-Conventionally justice would be distributed at the City Gate where the Elders of the town would meet.
-Deborah, however, demonstrates wisdom in choosing not to challenge convention.
-She is confident enough in her own role and position to establish herself elsewhere.
-And the people come out to visit her, to have their disputes settled come out of the town to meet her.
+Deborah held court under a palm tree, in the hill country, between Bethel and Ramah.
+Conventionally justice was distributed at the City Gate where the Elders of the town would meet.
+Deborah, I believe demonstrates wisdom in choosing not to challenge convention.
+She appears to be confident enough in her own role and position to establish herself elsewhere.
+And the people who want to have their disputes settled come out of the town to meet her.

 Who was Barak in the Bible?